supertestnet/handcrank/README.md

 # TLDR in 10 sentences

 1. Alice makes a 51 of 51 multisig address with the most recent btc miners who mined a block
-2. She deposits X btc to it after she gets the miners to create a “presigned withdrawal” covenant
+2. She deposits X btc to it after she gets the miners to create a “deleted key” covenant
 3. She announces her covenant on a sidechain to get X “sidechain bitcoins”
 4. She does stuff on the sidechain and (let’s suppose) loses ownership of her money
 5. A new person claims they now own Alice’s deposit and says they want to withdraw it